Sex Therapy

 • developing an emotional relationship with someone in a way that competes with or threatens the relationship

 At Arizona Connection Counseling we help partners to deal with the overwhelming and devastating impact that such a discovery can have.
 We help you navigate how to move forward by helping make sense of what has happened and supporting you as you heal.
-We work with individuals and couples to address these behaviors, to restore trust and to heal as a couple.
-We find the best results when we utilize a combination of both couple’s and individual therapy.
+We find the best results when we utilize a combination of both couples and individual therapy to address these issues and restore trust.

 Eating Disorders - It's Not About the Food